dgroomes/java-algorithms-playground/README.md

 * [ ] Consistent test log output.
 Right now it's a mismash of "printing test cases" or printing nothing at all.
 I don't mean for this to be a "test framework" but instead just conventions for describe what is being tested, and the test result (success or failure).
+* [x] DONE Port over the simple search algorithms from my other playground repo: <https://github.com/dgroomes/arrow-playground>.
+  Those algorithms should live here and that repo should be focused on the mechanics of the Arrow library.